kevinobruno/backrep/README.md

 made with same parameteres and/or body, that response will be returned, so your e2e tests will always have the same results.

+Note that this approach works with any kind of clients, React websites, React Native apps, etc.

+## Docker

+If your backend uses docker containers, make sure to see [docker example](examples/docker).

+It's important to note that with the docker container implementation, you can make a repository with the backrep server plus the records that you've taped, and just up the container in your CI/CD environment that is running the e2e tests.

 ## License
 MIT